heptarch/heptarch.github.io/drafts/demon.md

 After the lecture and questions are finished, Foster is packing his valise when a young girl approaches.
 Is she lost?
 She does not look lost.
 "Professor Foster, I wonder if I might have a moment of your time?"
-The great composer looks on.
-"Ah, of course child.
+Bright and fearless.
+"Of course child.
 How might I assist?"
 "I have been carrying out researches into the optical properties of magnetised fluids."
 He must restrain himself from laughing at the absurdity.
 "In what connection?
 And